 Keep up with your child’s regular eye tests

 It is important to have your child’s vision checked at the age of 4-5 years.
 In most areas of the UK, a vision screening programme tests reception-class children at schools.
 In addition, NHS sight tests by local optometrists are free for children and young people under the age of 16 years.
 You may also look out for signs of a possible eye problem, for example headaches or eye-strain, poor hand-eye coordination, problems reading, or sitting too close to the TV.
-Regular sight tests are especially important for children under the age of 6 years, so that any vision defects can be treated before the part of the brain in charge of vision loses its ability to develop high-resolution vision.
+The first sight test at age 4-5 years is especially important, so that any vision defects can be treated before the part of the brain in charge of vision loses its ability to develop high-resolution vision.

 Ensure children’s eye safety